mcpython4-coding/Documentation/mcpython/entity/Entity.md

                 - you may want to apply armor calculation code
                 - you may want to override this method for an custom implementation
             :param damage: the damage to apply
-            :param reason: the reason for the damage, may be entity or str [something like DamageSource in mc]
+            :param reason: the reason for the damage, as an DamageSource-instance

         function on_interact(self, player, button, modifiers, itemstack)